gboy17-source/DBDPakInstallerGUI2/README.md

 # IMPORTANT

 Make sure you have a click the Pak bypass button before you install mods otherwise it won't work.
-You can download mods here https://www.nirvanacheats.com/ just go to 'Mods' to find the mods you like.
-Also turn off you're antivirus if it doesn't work as it's probably being flagged as malicious but it's just false positives # TURN OFF ANTI-VIRUS
+You can download mods here https://www.nirvanacheats.com/ and https://mercury.cranchpalace.info/mods Also turn off you're antivirus if it doesn't work as it's probably being flagged as malicious but it's just false positives # TURN OFF ANTI-VIRUS

 # HOW TO USE
 ![image](https://github.com/gboy17-source/DBDPakInstallerGUI2/assets/75770900/5c45b537-fce3-410f-8565-7b3826ad2697)